 I use Photo4me to sell my landscapes as Wall Art

 Photo4me are an excellent supplier supplying photographic wall art to their customers.
 They provide high quality products, a fast and efficient service and a 30 day 100% money back guarantee.
-Payments are made over a secure network and via PayPal.
+You pay over a secure network.
 This enables me to spend time providing my other photographic services, knowing that Photo4me can reliably display my images on their website and quickly handle orders for products.

-Their canvas prints are made of 100% polyester and ready to hang with pine frames.
+Canvas prints are 100% polyester and ready to hang with pine frames.